5 Fun Things to Do in Tulsa Outdoors for Couples

-The Turkey Mountain trail area is adult and family-friendly, but large enough to have seclusion and quiet hiking.
+This trail area is adult and family-friendly, but large enough to have seclusion and quiet hiking.
 The perfect weekend date idea – go for a hike, then grab a coffee!

-All along the Tulsa River Parks Trail System, you can see scooters and bikes to rent.
+All along the Tulsa River Parks trail system, you can see scooters and bikes to rent.
 These have become ridiculously popular for people of all ages.
 If you don’t have your own beach cruiser, you can rent one.
 So fun!

 Be mindful and watch for other traffic.
 You might want to bring your own helmet when using the scooters.

 5. Margaritaville Outdoor Patio